ph4r5h4d/tweet-eraser/README.md

 # tweet-eraser
-This small app help you delete your old tweets
+This small app helps you delete your old tweets

 # Important notes
 - This app is designed to run from your local machine (laptop, pc or ...).
 It will not store any information anywhere at all.